 Do you have a home where there is a lot of space between floors?
 High ceilings where there is just… a lot of open space that can’t be used—yet?
 A mezzanine floor might be just the thing in this case.
 Even a large landing can be remodeled to add extra floor space that can become your new mezzanine office.
 We’ve done some really gorgeous mezzanine remodels that people have used as guest rooms and offices as well as flex rooms, as we mentioned before.

-If you need a home office space, but are struggling to envision where your home might accommodate one, schedule a no-pressure, hassle-free design consultation with Gayler Design Build today, or sign up for one of our idea-packed, complimentary home remodeling seminars and we’ll help you create your ideal home office.
+If you need a home office space but are struggling to envision where your home might accommodate one, contact Gayler Design Build today, or sign up for one of our home remodeling webinars and we’ll help you create your ideal home office.